Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Controlled Markov Diffusions and Its Dual Representation

 \section{Controlled Markov Diffusions and Its Dual Representation}

-We begin with a brief review of the dual framework on Markov Decision Processes that is first developed by \cite{rogers:2007} and \cite{brown:2010} in Section \ref{Section:MDPs_formulation}.
-We then give the basic setup of the controlled Markov diffusion and its associated Hamilton-Jacobi-Bellman equation in Section \ref{Section:Controlled_Diffusion}.
+We begin with a brief review of the dual framework on Markov Decision Processes that was first developed by \cite{rogers:2007} and \cite{brown:2010}.
+We then state the basic setup of the controlled Markov diffusion and its associated Hamilton-Jacobi-Bellman equation in Section \ref{Section:Controlled_Diffusion}.
 We develop the dual representation of controlled Markov diffusions and present the main results in Section \ref{Section:Dual_Diffusion}.